ethereum/ethereum-client-binaries/README.md

 Features:
 * Configurable client types (Geth, Eth, Parity, etc)
-* Configurable *sanity* checks and SHA256 hash check
+* Security: Binary *sanity* checks, URL regex checks, SHA256 hash checks
 * Can scan and download to specific folders
 * Logging can be toggled on/off at runtime
 * Can be integrated into Electron.js apps